Capgemini/microsoft-team-labs/codelabs/specflow-advanced-scenarios.md

 var flyoutCommand = Driver.WaitUntilAvailable(By.XPath($"//button[@aria-label='{flyoutName}']"));
 ```

-### Additional extension methods
-There are other methods that can be used to help us with a variety of Dynamics specific scenarios:
-- WaitUntilClickable
-- WaitUntilVisible
-- WaitForTransaction
-- WaitUntil
-- RepeatUntil
-- ClickWhenAvailable
-- ClickWhenVisible
-- Click
-- DoubleClick
+### A Note on WebDriver Extension Methods

-Understanding how to use these methods is useful when writing custom bindings as they will help to avoid unreliable tests.
+The methods available to us in the WebDriver EasyRepro extensions can be used to help us with a variety of Dynamics specific scenarios.
+Understanding how to use these methods when writing custom bindings will help to avoid unreliable tests.
 Behind the scenes, they are all ultimately using `FindElement` from Selenium, but they extend the functionality by adding additional logic to prevent errors and to carry out common actions.

-Overuse of these methods is not necessary.
-FindElement is a suitable approach a lot of the time.
+One consideration to take into account is that overuse of these methods is not necessary.
+FindElement is often a suitable approach.
 Understanding the context of your test is vital when considering whether to use these extension methods.
 Overuse of them will lead to small overheads and slower execution test time.
 On larger scale projects, this can add up to additonal minutes of test execution time when executing a full suite of acceptance tests.

 ## Exercise 4 - Handling Asynchronous Operations
 Sometimes there may be a need to handle an operation that is asyncronous.
 Examples of this include, but are not limited to: